PgBiel/elembic/src/element.typ

         elements = none
         break
       } else if "elements" not in filter or type(filter.elements) != dictionary {
-        assert(false, message: "filters: invalid operand filter received by '" + kind + "' filter constructor\n\nhint: this filter was likely constructed with an old elembic version.
+        assert(false, message: "elembic: filters: invalid operand filter received by '" + kind + "' filter constructor\n\nhint: this filter was likely constructed with an old elembic version.
 Please update your packages.")
       }
       elements += filter.elements
     }